vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 ## FAQ

-### Can the pre-existent data in the primary cluster be synchronized to the secondary cluster?
+### Can the pre-existent data in the master cluster be synchronized to the slave cluster?

 Yes.
-After receiving the WAL from the listener, if the drainer finds that the data to be updated does not exist in the secondary cluster, it starts the synchronization of the complete data set.
+After receiving the WAL from the listener, if the drainer finds that the data to be updated does not exist in the slave cluster, it starts the synchronization of the complete data set.

-### Will the pre-existent data in the secondary cluster affect the synchronization?
+### Will the pre-existent data in the slave cluster affect the synchronization?

-If the pre-existent data in the secondary cluster is a subset of the data in the primary cluster, the data in the primary and secondary clusters will eventually become consistent through synchronization.
-If there is any pre-existent data (not a subset of the data in the primary cluster) in the secondary cluster before the synchronization, the data may be lost after the synchronization.
-It is recommended to use a secondary cluster without data for synchronization.
+If the pre-existent data in the slave cluster is a subset of the data in the master cluster, the data in the master and slave clusters will eventually become consistent through synchronization.
+If there is any pre-existent data (not a subset of the data in the master cluster) in the slave cluster before the synchronization, the data may be lost after the synchronization.
+It is recommended to use a slave cluster without data for synchronization.

-### Will the pre-existent schema information in the secondary cluster affect the synchronization?
+### Will the pre-existent schema information in the slave cluster affect the synchronization?

-The pre-existent schema information must not conflict with the schema of the primary cluster.
-Otherwise, it will be overwritten, and related data in the secondary cluster might become invalid.
+The pre-existent schema information must not conflict with the schema of the master cluster.
+Otherwise, it will be overwritten, and related data in the slave cluster might become invalid.

-### Should the number of machines, replicas, and partitions in the primary and secondary clusters be the same?
+### Should the number of machines, replicas, and partitions in the master and slave clusters be the same?

 No. The synchronization is based on graph spaces, not other elements such as partitions and replicas.
-The primary and secondary clusters do not need to have the exact specifications.
+The master and slave clusters do not need to have the exact specifications.

-### Does altering the schema in the primary cluster affect the synchronization?
+### Does altering the schema in the master cluster affect the synchronization?

 Altering the schema may increase the synchronization latency.

 The schema data is synchronized through the Meta listener, while the vertex/edge data is through the Storage listener.
 When synchronizing the vertex/edge data, the system checks the schema version of the data.
-If the system finds that the version number of the schema is greater than that in the secondary cluster, it pauses the vertex/edge data update, and updates the schema data first.
+If the system finds that the version number of the schema is greater than that in the slave cluster, it pauses the vertex/edge data update, and updates the schema data first.

 ### How to deal with synchronization failures?

 Fix the problems in the cluster, and then the synchronization will be automatically restored.

-- If problems have happened in the primary cluster, the synchronization continues when the problems are fixed and the primary cluster restarts.
+- If problems have happened in the master cluster, the synchronization continues when the problems are fixed and the master cluster restarts.

-- If problems have happened in the secondary cluster, listeners, or drainers, when the problems are fixed, the services that had the problems will receive the WALs accumulated from its upstream and the synchronization will continue working.
+- If problems have happened in the slave cluster, listeners, or drainers, when the problems are fixed, the services that had the problems will receive the WALs accumulated from its upstream and the synchronization will continue working.
 If the faulty machine is replaced with a new one, all the data of the synchronization services on the faulty machine must be copied to the new machine.
 Otherwise, the synchronization of the complete data set will start automatically.

 ### How to check the data synchronization status and progress?